I'm being harassed...what should I do? When is harassment unlawful? What is sexual harassment?

 6. Do not give your employer an excuse to take disciplinary action against you.
 Follow all workplace rules and policies, and act reasonably.

-7. Keep a diary of significant events.
-Don't keep the diary at work, or on a employer-provided computer or device.
+7. Keep a journal of significant work-related events.
+Don't keep the journal at work, or on an employer-provided computer or device.
 Don't secretly record anyone.
 Don't take any documents or records or property if you do not have authorization.

 8. If the harassment is causing medical or emotional problems, seek medical attention.